rokuk/heatwaves-soil-analysis/README.md

 # heatwaves-soil-analysis

 Code and figures for an analysis of soil temperatures during heatwaves at a few weather stations in Slovenia.
-Results were published in
+The results were published in

 > T. Pogačar, L. Kafež Bogataj, R. Kuk, Z. Črepinšek (2022) Effects of heat waves on soil temperatures in Slovenia.
 Italian Journal of Agrometeorology (1): 41-48. doi: [10.36253/ijam-1388](https://doi.org/10.36253/ijam-1388)